About Pediatric Bipolar Disorder (Timeline) - English

 1986 - National Depressive and Manic-Depressive Association (National DMDA) founded.

-1992 - Parent Tomie Burke starts on-line support group BPParents.
+1992 - Parent Tomie Burke starts on-line support network BPParents.

 1994 - Childhood mood disorders are included in the DSM IV.